 Prolactin is the hormone released immediately after you have an orgasm.
 This is what brings you back down to planet earth. 😊

-Prolacting puts you in the state where you no longer are interested in sex, nor capable of getting an erection.
+Prolacting makes you no longer be interested in sex, nor capable of getting an erection.

-Now that we know the 3 key ways in which mental problems can cause erectile dysfunction and libido issues, let’s look at what percentage of ED cases is caused by psychological disorders.
+Now that we understand the 3 key ways in which mental problems can cause erectile dysfunction and libido issues, let’s look at what percentage of ED cases is caused by psychological disorders.

 What % of ED Cases Are Caused By Psychological Problems?

 So we have just learned that approximately 1 out of 5 men and women currently struggle with some kind of psychological disorder.

 Which leads me to the following question: